emmarcaber/Python-Fundamentals-Practice/README.md

-# Python-Fundamentals-Practice
+## Python-Fundamentals-Practice
-Let's go and practice some Python
+Let's go and practice some Python!

-## Project Purpose
+### Project Purpose
 I created this repository to keep track of what I already know in Python by recording what I learn by chapters.